vishipayyallore/speaker-series-2025/0317_DNLH_DN8_Aspire_S3/README.md

 ## What are we doing today?

 > 1. The Big Picture
-> 1. Pre-requisites
-> 1. Previous sessions
-> 1. Aspire Orchestration, integrations, and Tooling
-> 1. Aspire solution with API, Web, and Redis Cache
-> 1. Executing the Aspire solution with Docker
-> 1. Executing the Aspire solution with Podman
-> 1. Aspire Dashboard
 > 1. SUMMARY / RECAP / Q&A

 ### Please refer to the [**Source Code**](https://github.com/vishipayyallore/learn-aspire-2025) of today's session for more details